dennisXZX/web-developer-notes/README.md

 #### Difference between document load event and document DOMContentLoaded event?

-The DOMContentLoaded event is triggered when all the HTML document has been completedly loaded.
+The DOMContentLoaded event is triggered when all the HTML document has been completely loaded.
 The document load event, on the other hand, is triggered when all the HTML document and its resources (images, styles, etc) have been fully loaded.
 Therefore, DOMContentLoaded event is triggered before the document load event.

 #### What is the difference between `==` and `===`?